stevejhiggs/gulp-webpack-es6-pipeline/README.md

 _This project is now built around gulp 4.x, if you need gulp 3.x compatibility please use version 14.0.0 or above_

+## This library is no longer supported

+Everything supports es6 now and this library no longer serves a purpose

 ## setting up

 - install node > v8 + npm